The Origin of Surnames and Family Names in the English Speaking World

 Particular occupations were more common in certain parts of the country.
 The dry reeds and rushes used in the craft of roof thatching were only harvested in certain regions so names such as Thatcher and Reed associated with this skill, originate in these regions.
 We've already seen how a familial surname was passed on by adding 'son' or 's' to a surname, but which option was chosen may reflect the part of the world the family came from.
 'Son' was favoured in the north of England, whilst 's' was more common as a suffix in the south of England and later on in Wales (as in Evans, Williams and Edwards.
 And the most common of all Welsh names, Jones, is such a name - a derivative of John).

 Occupational surnames can also indicate the era when they first came into being.
 For example, 'Wright' is an Old English term for a worker in wood, but after the Norman invasion this was largely replaced by the word 'carpenter'.
-Therefore, whilst both Wright and Carpenter (and associated names like Cartwright and Wainwright) are clearly occupational names in the English speaking world, the surname may also reflect the date of origin or the Anglo-Saxon or Norman ancestry of the family with these names.
+Therefore, whilst both Carpenter and Wright (and associated names like Cartwright and Wainwright) are clearly occupational names in the English speaking world, the surname may also be reflective of the date of origin, or the Anglo-Saxon or Norman ancestry, of the family with these names.
 Likewise, a building spree in England between the 12th and 14th century contributed to a big increase in names such as Leadbeater, Mason and Slater at this time.